ludicast/ice/README.markdown

 The Ice project allows user-created templates to be written in the javascript programming language.
 They are then interpreted in a sandboxed environment.
 Ice is similar to Liquid in terms of safety, but uses javascript to leverage the powers of a language most developers are familiar with.

 Ice runs the templates through an erb-ish parser and then uses the [therubyracer](http://github.com/cowboyd/therubyracer) to interpet the javascript using Google's V8 javascript engine.
-Your users can then write ice templates like:
+Your users can then write Ice templates like:

     <table>
         <tr><th>Name</th><th>Email</th></tr>